 If awarded and fellows may to travel or otherwise conduct their proposed research, then Scenario A will be in effect.
 If not, then Scenario B comes into effect.

-Note that due to the current COVID-19 crisis as well as the military confrontations between Armenia and Azerbaijan, fellowship travel will resume when travel restrictions are lifted.
+Note that due to the current COVID-19 crisis, fellowship travel will resume when travel restrictions are lifted.
 Please list tentative dates in your application and, if applicable to the research, a travel plan.
 ARISC will continue to monitor the situation and will work with fellows to confirm release of funding and/or travel plans when the fellowships are awarded.

 - The ARISC Small Grant is limited to citizens of Armenia, Azerbaijan, or Georgia.
 Proof of citizenship or permanent resident status (i.e. photocopy of passport, etc.) must be shown upon award notification.

 - Grantees must complete their projects by August 31, 2022.
 Any unused portion of the stipend must be returned to ARISC by this date.